murat-polat/tutor-contrib-jupyter/README.md

 ## Jupyterhub plugin for Tutor Open edX

-- Jupyterhub runs as a subdomain of Tutor
+- Jupyterhub and JupyterLab runs as a subdomain of Tutor
 - Comes with Pandas, Bokeh, Numpy and other popular libraries.
 - Allow to create multiple users, which has own kernel